nextgis/nextgis_frontend/input/webmap.api.md

     getBounds?(): LngLatBoundsArray | Promise<LngLatBoundsArray | undefined> | undefined;
     // (undocumented)
     getDependLayers?(): L[];
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/webmap" does not have an export "getBounds"
+    //
     // @deprecated (undocumented)
     getExtent?(): LngLatBoundsArray | Promise<LngLatBoundsArray | undefined> | undefined;
     // (undocumented)